What you can expect to pay for dehumidifier running costs now the temperature has dropped

 Next you need to think about the capacity you will need.
 "The more people there are, the more washing, showering, cooking, talking and breathing there is.
 This will add to the humidity in the atmosphere and in the property," explains Chris Michael.
 "With two or three people in a home, the 10L or 12L models would be suitable.
 In a larger family, the 12L or 20L will be needed."

-There are a number of functions designed specifically for saving energy and making the most of your dehumidifier so if you are in the market for a new model, it makes sense to look out for these.
+There are a number of functions on dehumidifier designed specifically for saving energy, so if you are in the market for a new model, it makes sense to look out for the following:

 Finally, in order to get the very most out of your dehumidifier, be sure to close windows and doors when it is running, clean or change the filters regularly and make sure your bathroom and kitchen extractors are working properly.